 Primary Authority Register

 The Primary Authority Register is held and maintained by OPSS.
 The Primary Authority register allows for effective communication between the business, the Primary Authority and other local authorities on matters including Primary Authority advice, inspection plans and feedback from inspections.

 It has a number of resources to help businesses get the most from Primary Authority, including presentations, guides, information sheets and template documents.

 If your business has premises in, for example, both England and Scotland the Primary Authority system is not so straightforward.
 The reason for this is that there are certain legislative areas that a Primary Authority based in England is not permitted to deal with in Scotland (there are legislative areas that they do have authority to deal with, just not all of them).

-When enquiring about setting up a Primary Authority partnership, if necessary ask the authority for more detail on this complicated matter.
+When enquiring about setting up a Primary Authority partnership, if necessary, ask the authority for more detail on this complicated matter.

-Last reviewed / updated: October 2017
+Last reviewed / updated: November 2019

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.